inwk/MACHINE-LEARNING-AND-PROGRAMMING-14/README.md

 * ### Semantic segmentation models <a name="31"></a>

-  We decided to implement and validate the U-NET and DepLabV3+ models with reference to the timeline and accuracy[3] of the semantic segmentation models.
+  We decided to implement and validate the U-NET[4] and DepLabV3+[5] models with reference to the timeline and accuracy[3] of the semantic segmentation models.
   ![plot](./images/SemanticSegmentationModels.png)

 * ### U-NET <a name="32"></a>